 Google Translate suggests the video is titled "Golden Autumn Dombae!
 Ken Moussa Achitara" and the one comment translates to "A trip to the Caucasus region-Teberda Dombay, October 2012".

 Coincidence is a funny thing.
-I am always on the lookout for Futuro memorabilia, books or magazines with Futuro articles or photographs and so on.
-I recently came across several items that featured the Dombai Futuro all within the space of just a few days.
+We are always on the lookout for Futuro memorabilia, books or magazines with Futuro articles or photographs and so on.
+We recently came across several items that featured the Dombai Futuro all within the space of just a few days.
 The images below that all feature the Dombai Futuro are of these items:

 Original Information 092511

 The Hotel Tarelka is not a typical hotel; it is not located at the bottom of the ski slopes but rather it is way up on the mountainside.
 The Hotel information suggests getting down into the valley late at night or early in the morning is difficult because the funicular is closed.
-If you have an early flight home after you trip you either need to ski down [with your luggage - I am not a skier but that does not sound like much fun] or spend your last night in the valley at a different hotel.
+If you have an early flight home after you trip you either need to ski down (with your luggage - we are not skiers but that does not sound like much fun) or spend your last night in the valley at a different hotel.
 The benefit for that restriction?
 When you get up in the morning you are already up the mountain and ready to ski; not lining up with everyone else to get up the mountain.

 The Futuro acts as the "mess hall" for the hotel which is really a group of cabins that can accommodate 8 - 12 people that is normally rented out en masse.

 So, if you are a skier and a Futuro fan what could be better that the Hotel Tarelka?
 You can get more information about the hotel on the Dombai.info website